Text by Daniel Garcia and James Bow.

 Initial service on the Lakeshore GO stopped at Pickering, Rouge Hill, Guildwood, Eglinton, Scarborough, Danforth, Union, Mimico, Long Branch, Port Credit, Lorne Park, Clarkson, Oakville, Bronte, Burlington and Hamilton (the latter three stops served by rush hour runs).
 Sometime in August 1967, GO Trains started serving the Exhibition, initially from an old platform and concrete stairs just west of the Dufferin Street Bridge.
 Canadian National and Pacific trains (and their corporate ancestors) had used this special stop all the way back to 1912.
 The service was not heavily publicized, at first, but still carried 8,000 passengers on its first day.
 For the 1968 Exhibition season, GO Transit set up a temporary booth to handle the crowds, which topped 24,000 on the season's busiest day.
 This highlighted the need for a proper GO station at the Exhibition grounds.
 The old platform was on a curve, and had only one exit, and wasn't as conveniently located relative to the rest of the grounds.
 GO planners identified a straight section of track further east, near Exhibition Stadium.
 Storage tracks were removed to allow for the construction of platforms, and a pedestrian overpass was built to cross the four tracks between the north and south platforms.
 This station was ready in time for the 1968 Royal Winter Fair in November of that year.

 In November 1967, Bronte Station was replaced by a new station a kilometre and a half to the east, named Oakville West (and renamed Bronte in the 1990s).
-Sometime in 1967, Lorne Park Station closed and, in March of 1980, Burlington station was replaced by a station bearing the same name, three-quarters of a kilometre to the east.
+Lorne Park station (likely located where the railway crossed Lorne Park Road) closed on April 26, 1968 and, in March of 1980, Burlington station was replaced by a station bearing the same name, three-quarters of a kilometre to the east.
 Appleby Station opened on September 19, 1988, followed by Aldershot on May 25, 1992.

 While service continued to expand between Oakville and Pickering, the question of extending service further east and west was hampered by Canadian National and Canadian Pacific, which continued to operate significant freight service on their lines.
 The cost of extending service proved so prohibitive that, in the late 1970s, the government of Ontario considered bypassing the railroads altogether and building their own automated, high speed service.
 The GO ALRT project proposed building light rapid transit lines west from Oakville to Hamilton and east from Pickering to Oshawa.
 Smaller trains would operate as frequently as every five minutes to shuttle passengers to larger trains operating at twenty-minute frequencies during rush hours.
 This was a temporary measure, as premier Bill Davis envisioned a wider network of lines stretching through the GTA, replacing GO Lakeshore service, building a second line to Pearson Airport and across the north of Toronto.